dylaron/About-Me/resume_aaronydeng_cloud.md

 2019-present, Chief Design Engineer - Cloud Computing and IoT

-- Successfully architected, developed and deployed a cloud platform that enables data communication, diagnosis and firmware updates for a range of our machinery products, using a micro-service approach, primarily based on AWS infrastructure.
-This project had became a crucial part of the company’s digital transformation roadmap.
-It has provided both us and our customers plenty great insights of the operation with our products.
-Its main components include
+- Successfully developed a unified cloud platform that digitally integrates a range of machinery products.
+For over 3 years since initial deployment, it has been providing valuable insights of how the TwisterTrimmer products were operating.
+This project had made it possible to introduce a new rental option into the business model.
+The customer do not have to make a large financial commitment upfront to purchase the equipment, instead they could be only paying for the hours of usage every month.
+That helped TwisterTrimmer reach into a larger customer base, and bring in a new consistent revenue stream.
+A micro-service approach is used in the architecture and the main components include
   - An ETL Pipelines that collects data from a few different products in the field, and save into databases (MySQL and MongoDB).
 Different protocols are used (OPC-UA, REST/HTTP API, MQTT) for communication with different controller types (PLCs, Linux PC, and